 Abusus non tollit usum.
 Corruptio optimi pessima.
 Exceptio probat regulam.

-First, let me translate – the need for this is itself a sad feature of a culture no longer conversant in its classical tongues: ‘Abuse does not preclude use,’ ‘The corruption of the best is the worst,’ and ‘The exception proves the rule.’
+First, let me translate – the need for translation is itself a sad feature of a culture no longer conversant in its classical tongues, but here we go: “Abuse does not preclude use”; “The corruption of the best is the worst”; and “The exception proves the rule.”

 Partially overlapping with this principle is the second.
 As abuse is only of inherently good things, so is the abuse and corruption of the very best things productive of the very worst, as we saw with children – and, I repeat, with religion.
 We do not find a crushed mosquito revolting, but the corpse of a dog already makes us jump with horror and disgust.
 The better the body, the more repellent the remains.

-Late antiquity wracked its collective brain as it watched the magnificent Roman civilization slowly decay and putrefy.
-This challenged historians and philosophers for centuries to come – from Augustine to Gibbon – to make sense of one the very best of human societies turning into one of the very worst.
+Late antiquity wracked its collective brain as it watched the magnificent Roman civilization slowly decay and become undone.
+This challenged historians and philosophers for centuries to come – from Augustine to Gibbon – as they tried to make sense of one the very best of human societies turning into one of the very worst.

-Whether or not you believe in angels, it is significant that traditional Semitic angelology has it that the very highest of the angels fell to become the very lowest; the initially quite lovely name of ‘Lucifer’ (‘Light-Bearer’) now sounds, well, luciferian.
-Another example is this: the closest and most intimate of human bonds are those of blood, the sacred family ties; however, the bloodiest of human conflicts involve fratricides and civil wars.
+Whether or not you believe in angels, it is significant that traditional Semitic angelology has it that the very highest of the angels fell to become the very lowest; the initially quite lovely name of ‘Lucifer’ (Light-Bearer) now sounds, well, luciferian.
+Another example is this: the closest and most intimate of human bonds are those of blood, the sacred family ties; however, the most savage of human conflicts involve fratricides and civil wars.
 Likewise, no enemy is as fierce as a friend turned fiend.
-The list of the best becoming the worst goes on and on.
+The list of things best becoming the worst goes on and on.

 Most people are right-handed and the world is full of acknowledgments of this statistical preponderance – from automobile production, road construction and classroom desks, the order of strings on most guitars and violins, and – on a somewhat darker note – all the way to ‘sinister’ allusions and ‘left-handed’ compliments.
 Still, we make allowances for lefties wherever we can.
 After all, they are not guilty of their orientation.

 We would be over-accommodating, however, were we to insist that half of all classroom seats have left-handed desks.
-Clearly, the left-handed fact is an exception to the right-handed, and it draws attention to — ‘proves’ – the rule.
+Clearly, the left-handed fact is an exception to the right-handed, and as such it draws attention to – ‘proves’ – the rule.
 Such proof does not, however, require us to extirpate the exceptions, or banish them to a ghetto.
-It just means the world is far more interesting, and beautiful, in part because it is not imperiously symmetrical.
+It just means the world is far more interesting, intriguing and beautiful precisely because it is not imperiously symmetrical.

-If we become fearful that acknowledging an exception might endanger the rule, we could end up turning living and life-nourishing norms, along with natural and obvious majorities, into laws of Medes and Persians.
+If we became fearful that acknowledging an exception might endanger the rule, we could end up turning living and life-nourishing norms, along with natural and obvious majorities, into laws of Medes and Persians.
 We could err by biting down on 100% rules as the only way to honor nature.
-But even modern science – once proud of its ‘laws of nature,’ of presumed necessity and universal validity – is now accustomed to conceding that it is dealing with statistical probabilities in most cases.
+But even modern science – once proud of its ‘laws of nature,’ of presumed necessity and universal validity – is now accustomed to acknowledging only statistical probabilities in most cases.
 The world’s general tendencies and approximations are simply thrown into clearer profile by the very exceptions that deny them universality.